Topics in the Grothendieck conjecture for hyperbolic polycurves of dimension 2: Introduction

-whose fibers are hyperbolic curves which are regarded as higher dimensional analogue of hyperbolic curves.
-In the case where $K$ is finitely generated over $\Q$ and $n \leq 4$, Question \ref{question}.2 was affirmatively answered by Hoshi under some conditions (cf.\,Proposition \ref{2hom}.2) \cite{Ho}.
-Then he proved Question \ref{question}.1 by using this result.
-Moreover, when $X$ is a strongly hyperbolic Artin neighbourhood (\cite{SS} Definition 6.1) and $K$ is finitely generated over $\Q$, Question \ref{question}.1 was affimatrively answered by Stix and Schmidt \cite{SS}.
-In the present paper, we generalize Proposition \ref{2hom}.2 (which corresponds to the Hom version of Grothendieck Conjecture for hyperbolic polycurves of dimension 2 over sub-$p$-adic fields).
+whose fibers are hyperbolic curves.
+A hyperbolic polycurve is regarded as a higher dimensional analogue of a hyperbolic curve, and has been studied in anabelian geometry.
+In the case where $K$ is sub-$p$-adic and $n \leq 4$, Question \ref{question}.2 was affirmatively answered by Hoshi under some conditions (cf.\,\cite{Ho} Theorem A).
+Then he solved Question \ref{question}.1 as a corollary.
+Moreover, in the case where $X$ is a strongly hyperbolic Artin neighborhood (\cite{SS} Definition 6.1) and $K$ is finitely generated over $\Q$, Question \ref{question}.1 was affirmatively answered by Stix and Schmidt \cite{SS}.